elaraproject/elara-handbook/book/intro.md

 ## The newcomer's guide

-If you're new to the Project, we are very very glad to have you join us!
-Reading the Elara Handbook is the recommended way to quickly get up to speed with the Project.
-That said, we understand that reading technical documentation can easily be quite confusing, so we have organized the Handbook to be as easy as possible to get started, and to require **minimal prerequisite knowledge and background** to read.
+If you're new to the Project, we are very glad to have you join us!
+To get started, please read {doc}`basics/about/quickstart-guide`, which contains a complete, step-by-step guide on getting started with the Project.

+Once you've gotten started, reading the Elara Handbook is the recommended way to learn more about the science behind our work.
+That said, we understand that reading technical and scientific documentation can easily be quite confusing, so we have organized the Handbook to be as easy as possible to get started, and to require **minimal prerequisite knowledge and background** to read.

 First, if you are **unfamiliar with calculus, introductory physics, or computer programming (in at least one language)**, we highly recommend you to start from the first chapter, "The Basics".
 This has two main parts.
 The first part explains the Project, its mission, and its work.
 The second covers basic algebra, trigonometry, differential equations, vectors, matrices, and multivariable calculus.
 If you just need a refresher on one of these topics, it's completely okay to skip a section and move on to the next.
 After finishing "The Basics", we recommend that you continue on to the second chapter, "The Specifics".
 This covers the majority of the Project's research and development, as well as the technical prerequisites.
 While reading everything in this chapter will provide you with a thorough understanding on which to do research, we understand that is not for everyone, so read according to your interests and time.